LukeTempleman/sales-sync/sales-sync/api-implementation-progress.md

 - Added functions to get teams by area and get team members
 - Added functions to add and remove team members
 - Updated TeamManagementPage to use the service layer
 - Added error handling for API calls

+### Goals

+- Created service layer for goals that can toggle between mock data and real API
+- Implemented CRUD operations for goals
+- Added functions to filter goals by user, team, area, region, and tenant
+- Added functions to assign goals and update goal progress
+- Updated GoalsPage and GoalManagementPage to use the service layer
+- Added error handling for API calls

+### Analytics

+- Created service layer for analytics that can toggle between mock data and real API
+- Implemented functions to get analytics overview, visit statistics, user statistics, goal statistics, and call cycle statistics
+- Updated AnalyticsPage to use the service layer
+- Added error handling for API calls